emaesen/blog-template-with-article-photo-video-art-posts/webapp/README.md

 The production-ready site is deployed to the `dist` folder, the contents of which can be copied to your webhost as a static-served website.

+## Static versus managed assets

+Static assets like the favicon icons are stored in the `static\assets` folder.

+Managed assests like images that are referenced in the code through the `<g-image>` tag are stored in the `src\assets` folder.